Nimiokoala

-The Riversleigh rainforest koala (Nimiokoala greystanesi) is an extinct marsupial, closely related to the extant koala, that inhabited northwestern Queensland in the early-middle Miocene (23–16 million years ago).
-Along with species of sister genus Litokoala, the Riversleigh rainforest koala is the smallest representative of family Phascolarctide.
-Based on cladistic analysis, Nimiokoala is one of the more basal genera of Phascolarctide.
+Nimiokoala greystanesi is an extinct marsupial, closely related to the extant koala, that inhabited northwestern Queensland in the Early and Middle subepochs of the Miocene (23–16 million years ago).
+It is the only species assigned to the genus Nimiokoala.
+Along with species of sister genus Litokoala, it is the smallest representative of family Phascolarctidae.
+Based on cladistic analysis, Nimiokoala is one of the more basal genera of Phascolarctidae.
 It died out due to climate change rendering the environment more arid.
 It probably had a more generalized diet than that of the modern species, but its exact food preferences are unknown.

 Etymology

 The generic name, Nimiokoala, is derived from the Latin word Nimio "excessive" referring to its complex molar morphology relative to other koala species.
 The specific name, greystanesi, honors Greystanes High School.

 History of research

-As of 2013, the fossil record of extinct koalas consists of 163 specimens across 58 deposits in Riversleigh; 55 specimens are attributed to the Riversleigh rainforest koala.
+As of 2013, the fossil record of extinct koalas consists of 163 specimens across 58 deposits in Riversleigh; 55 specimens are attributed to N. greystanesi.
 To date, a partial skull has been found along with several lower jaws and isolated teeth.
 On the basis of these fossils, the dental apparatus of the animal has been completely restored.
-The species was named in 1997.
-Specimen QMF30482 was assigned as a holotype; its bones are stored in the Queensland Museum.
+The species was named in 1997 with Queensland Museum specimen "QMF30482" being designated the holotype; with the specimens used by the type description being part of the Queensland Museum collections.